July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 Create Mental Space with Mindfulness

 Intuition is a quiet voice.
 To hear it, you must lower the volume on daily stress and constant notifications.
-Mindfulness isn’t about making your mind blank; it’s about creating enough space to notice what’s already there.
-Even short, consistent practice reduces stress and increases present-moment awareness2.
+Mindfulness isn’t about emptying your mind; it’s about creating enough space to notice what’s already there.
+Short, consistent practice reduces stress and increases present-moment awareness, with randomized trials and meta-analyses showing measurable benefits for anxiety and well-being2.

 Simple Breathing Exercise